Kajabi/kajabi-guides/titles-for-developers.md

 It should also be noted that these criteria chiefly examine the scope of work someone is capable of tackling independently.
 In addition to that assessment, we also look at the quality of the execution itself.
+Additionally, time frames listed here are not considered a requirement or guarantee, it is ok for individual progress to vary.

 Progression of these levels is usually achieved after reaching the level.
 We tend to have discussions like "you are meeting the requirements of a Developer now, so it is